RFC 9470 OAuth 2.0 Step Up Authentication Challenge Protocol

 Authentication Requirements

-The OAuth 2.0 Step-up Authentication Challenge Protocol specification presumes two types of authentication requirements.
+The OAuth 2.0 Step Up Authentication Challenge Protocol specification presumes two types of authentication requirements.

 One is authentication context class reference (a.k.a.
 ACR) of user authentication.
 The other is maximum authentication age (a.k.a. max age) of user authentication.